saadams/saadams.github.io/_posts/2024-09-07-mal-safecracker.md

-## Dynamic unpacking the executable:
+## Dynamic unpacking the binary:

-The binary file we find with this challenge is a launcher for a packed executable and in order to find more info on how this binary works we will need to find a way to examine this packed binary.
+The binary file we find with this challenge has a packed section and in order to find more info on how this binary works we will need to find a way to examine this packed binary.

 When using `ltrace` or examining in `ida` we can see the function call which unpacks the binary and checks for a debugger is `execl()`